beddalumia/MOTTlab/README.md

 # What dMFTlab is
-A didactic/explorative implementation of (real axis) IPT-based Dynamical Mean Field Theory for the half-filled Hubbard model on the Bethe lattice, within Matlab language.
+A didactic/explorative implementation of (real axis) IPT-based Dynamical Mean Field Theory for the half-filled Hubbard model on the Bethe lattice, within Matlab language (R2019a).

 # Licence and stuff
 This code has been implemented taking inspiration from these two didactic sources: